CartoDB/dataservices-api/doc/routing_functions.md

-# Routing functions
+# Routing Functions

-The following functions provide routing capabilities to calculate the route from one point to another using differents modes like car or bicycle for example.
-This service uses the routing service defined for the user (currently, only the Mapzen routing service is available).
+The following functions provide turn-by-turn capabilities to calculate the route from one point to another using different modes, such as a car or bicycle.
+Currently, only the [Mapzen routing provider](https://mapzen.com/documentation/turn-by-turn/api-reference/#mapzen-turn-by-turn-routing-service-api-reference) is available through CartoDB.

 ### cdb_route_point_to_point(_origin geometry(Point), destination geometry(Point), mode text, [options text[], units text]_)